-Therefore, from a heritage point of view we recommend that the proposed development can continue.
-We request that if archaeological sites or graves are exposed during construction work, it should immediately be reported to a heritage consultant so that an investigation and evaluation of the finds can be made.
+Therefore, from a heritage point of view it is recommended that the proposed development can continue.
+However, a request is made that if archaeological sites or graves are exposed during construction work, those should immediately be reported to a heritage practitioner so that an investigation and evaluation of the finds can be made.